possibly-not/rawdraw-boids/README.md

 CNFGDrawRegPoly(short sides, short radius) is now a thing inside rawdraw, but is never used next
->rotation of bird shape
+>rotation of bird shape  DONE
 >make birds start with nice spacing
+>point towards mouse
+>smoothly point towards mouse
->get bird "moving"
+>get bird "moving" towards mouse
+>get birds moving alone, randomly in the void
 >avoid crashing into edge
 >bird sensing other birds
 >bird sense with cone of vision (display this)